Wellness in APS

 The mission of the APS Wellness Committee is to foster and support a district environment that promotes the total well being of students, families and staff.

 Students spend the majority of their day in school, so there is great opportunity to provide education on the value of living a healthy lifestyle in a supportive and positive environment.

-Our Approach: APS has a district-led Coordinated School Health Team (CSHT) to support school-wide, local, statewide and national school health initiatives.
-The district team also offers assistance to individual schools through coordinated school health teams.
-And this website has been created to provide resources in each of the areas of coordinated school health to students, families and staff.
-To learn more about the Coordinated School Health Team model visit the CDC website here:
+APS has a district-led wellness team to support school-wide, local, statewide and national school health initiatives.
+The district team also offers assistance to individual schools through school wellness teams.
+And this website has been created to provide resources in each of the areas of school wellness to students, families and staff using the Whole School, Whole Community, Whole Child model (WSCC).

 The APS District Health and Wellness Advisory Team invites any teacher, parent, student or community member to attend the monthly meetings.
 Please reach out to Rachel Phillips by email email@example.com to find out when the next meeting is!

 The Whole Child Approach

 The Whole Child Approach is to move from a view of achievement based on academic success to long-term development and overall growth.
 In order to accomplish this, there are Whole Child beliefs that need to be addressed.

 Each student enters school healthy and learns about and practices a healthy lifestyle